ímesh Mobile App

 The Coast Salish tour is currently being developed in consultation with the Sḵwx̱wú7mesh (Squamish), and Tsleil-Waututh (Burrard) First Nations, and is expected to be released in 2018.
 This tour is an acknowledgement of Coast Salish territories that takes recognition beyond words, and allows for an embodied experience of local landscapes and languages.
 The tour provides an interactive walk around Burnaby Mountain, where SFU is situated.

 This tour combines community narratives with geolocation, and provides traditional place names and histories for a selection of landmarks and vistas seen from campus.
 For example, the location at the north base of Burnaby Mountain is known today as Barnet Marine Park.
 This place is known to the Squamish as Lhuḵw’lhuḵw’áyten, ‘where the bark gets pe[e]led’ in spring.”
 The name is derived from the Squamish word for arbutus, lhulhuḵw’ay, which comes from lhuḵw’ (peel), and means “always peeling tree.”
-The app introduces users to eight such locations in the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh dialects.
+The app introduces users to six such locations in the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh languages.

 SFU is making great strides in recognition of the local First Nations and the territories on which the university was built.
 This project serves to honour the presence of these and other Indigenous cultures and peoples, and to create an environment in which these people feel welcome.
 Through these initiatives SFU is, first of all, striving to be an instrument through which Indigenous people can recognize their full potential.
 It is also supplying leadership in support of the truth and reconciliation process.
 Through these and other important projects, the university is now a forum for sharing Aboriginal history, culture, knowledge, and experience.
 This project is intended to benefit all of Canada, which has much to gain from learning about First Peoples.